 Field Type Label Description party string The stable unique identifier of a Daml party.
 Must be a valid Parparty tyldString (as described in value.proto).
-Required d: a string Human readable name associated with the party.
+Required d: c string Human readable name associated with the party.
 Caution, it might dis- not be unique.
-Optional play_name , I is local bool true if party is hosted by the backing participant.
+Optional play_name (, is_local bool true if party is hosted by the backing participant.
 Required